Sime Darby Berhad – Annual report – 30 June 2019

 The promised properties are specifically identified by its plot, lot and parcel number and its attributes (such as its size and location) in the sale and purchase agreements and the attached layout plan.
 The purchasers could enforce its rights to the promised properties if the Group seeks to sell the unit to another purchaser.
 The contractual restriction on the Group’s ability to direct the promised property for another use is substantive and the promised properties sold to the purchasers do not have an alternative use to the Group.
 The Group has the right to payment for performance completed to date.
 The Group is entitled to continue to transfer to the customer the development units promised and has the rights to complete the construction of the properties and enforce its rights to full payment.

-The Group recognises sales at a point in time for the sale of completed properties, when the control of the properties has been transferred to the purchasers, being when the properties have been delivered to the purchasers and it is probable that the Group will collect the considerations to which it will be entitled to in exchange for the assets sold.
+The Group recognises revenue at a point in time for the sale of completed properties, when the control of the properties has been transferred to the purchasers, being when the properties have been delivered to the purchasers and it is probable that the Group will collect the considerations to which it will be entitled to in exchange for the assets sold.

 (b) Revenue for concession arrangement

 Under the Concession Agreement, the Group is engaged to construct the facilities and infrastructure, supply teaching equipment and provide asset management services, which are separate performance obligations.
-The fair value of revenue, which is based on fixed price under the agreement have been allocated based on relative standalone selling price of the considerations for each of the separate performance obligations.
+The fair value of revenue, which is based on fixed price under the agreement, has been allocated based on relative standalone selling price of the considerations for each of the separate performance obligations.
 The Group recognised construction revenue over time as the project being constructed has no alternative use to the Group and the Group has an enforceable right to the payment for the performance completed to date.
 The stage of completion is measured using the output method, which is based on the level of completion of the physical proportion of contract work to-date, certified by professional consultants.

 l.
 Contract assets and liabilities

 Contract asset is the right to consideration for goods or services transferred to the customers.
-In the case of construction contracts, contract asset is the excess of cumulative revenue earned over the billings to-date.
+In the case of engineering contracts, contract asset is the excess of cumulative revenue earned over the billings to-date.

 When there is objective evidence of impairment, the amount of impairment losses is determined by comparing the contract asset’s carrying amount and the present value of estimated future cash flows to be generated by the contract asset.

 Contract liability is the obligation to transfer goods or services to customers for which the Group has received the consideration or has billed the customer.
-In the case of construction contracts, contract liability is the excess of the billings to-date over the cumulative revenue earned.
+In the case of engineering contracts, contract liability is the excess of the billings to-date over the cumulative revenue earned.
 Contract liabilities include downpayments received from customers and other deferred income where the Group has billed or has collected the payment before the goods are delivered or services are provided to the customers.